VienDinhCom/docker-vscode-fullstack/README.md

 # Docker VSCode for Full Stack Development

+A Docker workspace for full-stack development with `VSCode Server` on `Alpine Linux`.
+It keeps the development process consistent from `development` to `production`, and uniform across both `frontend` and `backend` developers.

+Say goodbye to "It works on my machine" — and hello to "It works on our machines."

 ## Modules

 A project can have two, three, or many modules.
 These can be defined in the `modules` folder or included as a Git submodule.